 It’s not easy to reach the Buccaneer Archipelago.
 This uninhabited scatter of around 1,000 islands is strewn off Western Australia’s Kimberley Coast – which itself is fairly inaccessible.

 You don’t accidentally pass through the Kimberley: this is the end of the road.
 And the Buccaneers are beyond it.
 Subsequently, they are almost flawless, fringed by white sands and mangroves, fuzzed by rainforest and teeming with critters – from crocodiles to fish, bats and birds.

 There has been some human interference, however: hikes onto the islands will reveal Aboriginal rock art daubed on cave walls and the burial sites of the pearlers who used to work these waters.

-The dry season is May to October.
+When to go: The dry season is May to October.
 Waterfalls are fullest April-May, just after the wet season.
 July-September is the best time for spotting humpbacks.
-How to go:

 Attracting more independent travellers than its adjacent big sister, Tahiti Iti offers a more authentic and rugged Polynesian experience.
 There you can explore the so-called 'lost coast' on a wild hike through lush rainforests in Fenua Aihere, an area only accessible by foot, climb the Te Pari cliffs, surf or dive, or simply loll on Tahiti's best white sand beach, Maui.